peterdikant/xair-remote/README.md

 ## Installing

-You can use Python 2 or 3.
-Please make sure to install required libraries.
-For Python 2 use:
+You need Python 3.5 or later.
+Please make sure to install required libraries:

-	$ sudo pip install -r requirements.txt

-For Python 3 use:

 	$ sudo pip3 install -r requirements.txt

 ## Update

-If you update from a previous version, please make sure to install the library `python-osc` which has replaced the old library `PyOSC`:
+If you update from a previous version, please make sure that you run at least Python 3.5 and install all required libraries as described in the previous section.

-	$ sudo pip install python-osc

-or

-	$ sudo pip3 install python-osc

 ## Running

-All examples are run with Python 3.
-If you want to run with Python 2, replace `python3` with `python`.

 To get help run: